masterminds-kenya/social_network/checklist.md

 - [ ] More Drive files management
   - [ ] List all files
   - [ ] Manage those files
-- [ ] Attach worksheets to the Campaign model so we not always creating new.
+- [s] Attach worksheets to the Campaign model so we not always creating new.
 - [s] Add migration functionality?
-- [ ] Move hosting and FaceBook settings to Bacchus
+- [x] Move hosting and FaceBook settings to Bacchus
 - [x] refactor sheets data view to export to a google worksheet
 - [ ] Login: any additional User and Admin authentication needed?
   - [ ] ?Confirm Google login for Worksheet access?